 The Board of Directors is composed of and elected by Co-op owners.
 The seven Board members act as trustees for the Co-op by providing direction and oversight regarding the Co-op’s financial well-being and long-term goals and by evaluating the General Manager’s performance.

 In 2007, the Board of Directors adopted a policy governance model to guide its leadership.
-The policies embody the Co-op’s values and help ensure consistent and thoughtful decision-making.
+Through policy governance, the Board creates and maintains policies for the store that help us put our values and vision into practice.
 Guidelines and long-term goals for finances and operations are established and monitored via “ends” and “executive limitations” policies that are updated as needed.
-Specifically, the policies address:

 The policies shape things such as our wage range ratio, our sustainability goals, and the standards for protecting our assets.
 The Board’s focus is generally broader than operational specifics: the Board does not determine which brands of milk we sell, but a policy about sustainability could shape what our buyers put on the shelves.
 Another characteristic of policy governance is that Directors have limits.
 Individual directors do not have power; only the Board of Directors as a whole has the ability to make decisions.

 The Board’s process to monitor for compliance helps ensure consistent and thoughtful decision-making.
 The policies exert their influence through an accountability process.
 Many policies place their expectations upon the General Manager, and so it’s through the GM’s accountability to the Board that we ensure we’re on track or are prompted to adjust.

 For the Co-op’s complete policy governance manual, please click here.
 Questions?
 Please email the Board’s Administrative Assistant at email@example.com.
 To directly contact the Board, email firstname.lastname@example.org.